 Family planning services are provided to members of childbearing age to allow them to choose the number and spacing of children.
-These services include all methods of birth control approved by the FDA.
-The Health Plan's PCP and OB/GYN specialists are available for family planning services.
+These services include all methods of birth control approved by the Food and Drug Administration (FDA).
+Health Plan's PCP and OB/GYN specialists are available for family planning services.

-For family planning services, you may also choose a Medi-Cal doctor or clinic not connected with Health Plan without having to get pre-approval (prior authorization) from Health Plan.
-Services from an out-of-network provider not related to family planning might not be covered.
-To learn more, call 1-888-936-PLAN (7526) (TTY 711).
+For family planning services, you may choose a Medi-Cal doctor or clinic not in-network with Health Plan without having to get pre-approval (prior authorization) from Health Plan.
+If you get services not related to family planning from an out-of-network provider, those services might not be covered.
+To learn more, call 1-888-936-PLAN (7526), TTY 711.